hpc-carpentry/hpc-python/_episodes/07-parallel.md

 pool.close()
 ```

-Note that these types of computations are performed in a distributed-memory fashion.
 Parallel workers (with their own copy of everything) are created,
 data are sent to these workers, and then results are combined back together again.
 There is also an optional `chunksize` argument (for `pool.map()`)